elcheshoro/react-piano/README.md

 ## Possible future improvements

-* Covert project to TypeScript for better type safety.
+* Convert project to TypeScript for better type safety.

 * Create an API to store the songs rather than local storage.